mlz-ictrl/nicos/doc/source/gui/config.rst

 .. function:: panel(classname, **options)

    This creates a single panel of class ``classname``.
-The class name must be fully qualified with the module name to import it from, with the exception that if it begins with ``nicos.clients.gui.panels.`` that can be left out.
+The class name must be fully qualified with the module name to import it from.

    See :ref:`the example config above <gui-config-example>`.